FreshRSS/FreshRSS/docs/en/users/04_Subscriptions.md

  2. Click on “Subscription tools”.
  3. Drag the “Subscribe” button to your bookmark toolbar or right click and choose your browser’s “Bookmark link” action.

-# Feed management

-You can manage your feeds within different categories.
-A feed cannot be in multiple categories.

- 1. Open “Subscriptions management”.
- 2. You can add a category:
-    1. Type the name of your category in “New category”
-    2. Click on “Submit”
- 3. You can move a feed on the category you want with drag & drop
- 4. (optional): If you want the articles of a feed to be visible solely within its category and not in the main view, in the “Visibility” option, select “Show in its category”.